Diffeological, Fr\"{o}licher, and Differential Spaces

-In contrast, if we start with a diffeology $\calD$ on $X$, the corresponding two procedures -- first passing to the differential structure that it determines on $X$ and then to the subset differential structure on $Y$, or first passing to the subset diffeology on $Y$ and then to the differential structure that it determines on $Y$ -- might yield two different differential structures on the subset $Y$.
-Also, the D-topology corresponding to the subset diffeology on $Y$ might differ from the subset topology on $Y$ induced by the D-topology on $X$.
-For example, this occurs with the subset $Y = \Q$ of $X=\RR$ as in Example \ref{e:rational numbers}. \eor \end{remark}
+\begin{remark} \labell{r:quotients differential} Given a differential space $(X,\calF)$ and an equivalence relation $\sim$ on $X$, the quotient $X/{\sim}$ might not acquire an unambiguous diffeology nor an unambiguous topology.
+The two procedures --- first passing to the induced diffeology on $X$ and then to the quotient diffeology on $X/{\sim}$, or first passing to the quotient differential structure on $X/{\sim}$ and then to the induced diffeology on $X/{\sim}$ --- might yield two different diffeologies on the quotient $X/{\sim}$.
+For example, this occurs with the irrational torus $\R /(\Z + \alpha \Z)$ as in Example~\ref{x:irrational flow}, with the quotient $\R/\Z_2$ as in Example~\ref{x:orbifolds}, and with the quotient $\R/(0,1)$ of the real line $\R$ by the open interval $(0,1)$ as in Example~\ref{x:R modulo open}.
+Also, the initial topology corresponding to the quotient differential structure on $X/{\sim}$ might differ from the quotient topology on $X/{\sim}$ induced by the initial topology on $X$; for example, this occurs with the quotient $\R/(0,1)$. \eor \end{remark}